Jerry-spec-code/Equity-Analyzer/README.md

 ```

 This will run the application on port 3000.
 Open http://localhost:3000 to view it in your browser.

+Note: To run the app without the Frontend React setup, perform the steps in the Server Flask Setup, then
+Open http://localhost:5000 to view the server side version of the app in your browser.

 ##  Frontend Environment variables